Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Background

 \subsubsection{Generalized (Broadened) Kinetic Equation:}

-In the limit of small nonlinearity one develops a perturbation expansion in the nonlinearity strengh, which leads under certain assumptions to the wave turbulence kinetic equation.
-The derivation of the kinetic equation is well understood and studied, see \cite{ZLF,nazarenko2011wave}.
-This derivation hinges on the assessment that fourth order cumulants are a subleading term to the product of two double correlators.
+In the limit of small nonlinearity, one develops a perturbation expansion in the nonlinearity strengh, which leads under certain assumptions to the wave turbulence kinetic equation.
+The derivation of the resonant kinetic equation is well understood and studied, see \cite{ZLF,nazarenko2011wave}.
+Taking nonresonant interactions leads to a different version of the kinetic equation with the frequency delta functions being replaced by a Lorenzian, see \cite{LLNZ,element}.
+This derivation also hinges on the assessment that fourth order cumulants are a subleading term compared to the product of two double correlators \citep{deng2021full}.
 For the three-wave Hamiltonian (\ref{HAM}), the kinetic equation is Eq.~(\ref{BroadenedKineticEquation}), describing general internal waves interacting in both rotating and non-rotating environments:

-where Laurencian $\mathcal{L}$ is given by ${\mathcal L} = \frac{\Gamma_{p12}}{(\Delta \sigma)^2 + \Gamma_{p12}^2}, $ and $\Delta\sigma_{p12}=\sigma_p-\sigma_{p_1}-\sigma_{p_2}.$ represents the distance from the resonant surface.
+where Laurencian $\mathcal{L}$ is given by ${\mathcal L} = \frac{\Gamma_{p12}}{(\Delta \sigma)^2 + \Gamma_{p12}^2}, $ and $\Delta\sigma_{p12}=\sigma_p-\sigma_{p_1}-\sigma_{p_2}$ represents the distance from the resonant surface.
 The resonant manifold is defined by

 and appears in figure \ref{Triads}.
 In wave turbulence theory of internal waves the importance of special extreme scale separated triads was recognized in \cite{MB77}.
-These extreme scale separated limits are called Induced Diffusion (ID), Elastic Scattering (ES) and Parametric Subharmonic Instability (PSI).
-For explanation of these triads see, as well, \cite{MMa}
+These extreme-scale separated limits are called Induced Diffusion (ID), Elastic Scattering (ES) and Parametric Subharmonic Instability (PSI).
+For an explanation of these triads see, as well, \cite{MMa}.